ioerger/transit2/src/pytransit/doc/source/input_files.rst

 Format of the *samples_metadata* file: a tab-separated file (which you can edit in Excel) with 3 columns: Id, Condition, and Filename (it must have these headers).
+The Condition column should be as specific as possible, indicating **how to group replicates**.
 You can include other columns of info, but do not include additional rows.
 Individual rows can be commented out by prefixing them with a '#'.
 Here is an example of a samples metadata file: The filenames should match what is shown in the header